 The U.S. Environmental Protection Agency approved Minnesota's Statewide Mercury Total Maximum Daily Load study in March 2007.
 Since then, the MPCA has worked with stakeholders representing a broad range of interests to identify strategies and timelines that would be included in an implementation plan.
-The stakeholders' recommendations, completed in June 2008, are contained on the Plan to reduce mercury releases by 2025 webpage.
+The stakeholders' recommendations (June 2008) are contained on the Plan to reduce mercury releases by 2025 webpage.

 The impaired waters TMDL process consists of data collection and assessment, listing those waters not meeting water quality standards, developing a pollution reduction plan, implementing the plan, and then evaluating the implementation by collecting more data.